 My attempt to find balance with a healthy lifestyle began in college when I was overweight and unhappy with my looks and health (yeah, that’s me on the left).

 I began running and attending Weight Watchers meetings in 2005 and completed my first 5k race in 2006.
 Through the support of Weight Watchers and my friends and family I went from weighing 198 pounds to 140 in one year.
 My love of running has continued since then and I successfully completed the ING NYC Marathon in 2010.

 In 2013, my husband and I moved to Europe, initially splitting our time between London, England (where he was working) and Geneva, Switzerland (where I work).
-In May 2014, my husband relocated to Geneva which is where we currently live together.
+In May 2014, my husband relocated to Geneva.

 I feel incredibly blessed not only to live in the same city as my husband (try living apart for 10 months and you’ll understand why) but to be in a city where so many of the things I love doing are right at my fingertips.
 In Summer we’re able to swim and boat in the lake, go for long runs and rides through beautiful countryside and hike through the Alps.
 In Winter, we are only 45 minutes away from some of the best skiing in the world.
 I am so fortunate to also have friends here that enjoy the outdoors as much as I do.